-It is therefore always prudent to employ a professional damp-proofing surveyor who will identify the problem properly and eliminate unnecessary treatment.
+It is therefore always prudent to employ a professional damp-proofing surveyor who will identify the problem properly and eliminate unnecessary treatment for what may not be rising damp.

 The treatment of rising damp will involve the insertion of a chemical damp proof course.